29 April 2024 - 11min Read

 • When traders open a long (buy) position, the base currency is the one they’re buying.

-• Exchange rates are expressed in terms of how much quoted currency is needed to buy one unit of the base currency.
+• Exchange rates are expressed as the amount of quoted currency needed to buy one unit of the base currency.

-• In the example of GBP/USD, GBP is the base currency, and the exchange rate represents how much of the US dollar is needed to buy one unit of GBP.
+• In the GBP/USD example, GBP is the base currency, and the exchange rate represents how much of the US dollar is needed to buy one unit of GBP.

 What is a quote currency?